-In trying to summarize the news that has resonated with me lately, I put as No. 1 learning that the UK has a new minister of loneliness.
+In trying to prioritize the news that have resonated with me lately, I put as No. 1 learning that the UK has a new minister of loneliness.
 How many times do we hear that we need to develop skills for the unknown jobs of this century?
 It never occurred to me that a job of this century would be Minister of Loneliness.
 And yet, how much needed!

 People say that what we are seeking is a meaning for life.
-I don’t think this what we’re seeking.
+I don’t think this is what we’re seeking.
 What we are seeking is an experience of being alive.

 I don’t have to go too far in time to identify a moment when I felt alone even being surrounded by other people.
 Yesterday to be more exact.
 Are we (humans) hiding?
 This was the question at my dinner table last night when we were discussing the new Ministry in the UK.

 As I observe the behaviour of our society, we seem to have found a good place to hide in our own comfort zones.
 Cellphones, books, computers and the sort are good excuses to avoid eye contact and the awkwardness of having to start a conversation with someone that we consider a stranger.
 How different from my father’s time!
 Many times I rolled my eyes witnessing him start a conversation in any places and with everyone.
 Nobody was a stranger to him.

 Technology is playing a role in creating this lonely society.
 While some people argue that technology connects us more, studies on the quality of the connections we get through our social media apps show that we feel more alone now. “[A] recent study found that 48% of respondents only had one confidant compared to a similar study 25 years ago when people said they had about three people they could confide in.
 So, as we have built expansive social networks online, the depth of our networks offline has decreased,” says Margie Warrell, a contributor for Forbes.
 Since it is inevitable that we continue inviting more devices and technological solutions in our daily lives, finding an answer to our loneliness should be important.